Xealth/xealth-partner-sample-code/partner-api/README.md

 ```
  In the example, the link is pointing to our dev server (`digitalcare-dev.xealth.io`) and using the test deployment "shslab" with patient "Z4153431".
 This deployment and patient id should match the values in the config.yaml.

- This link also containsa an encrypted signature to authenticate the call.
+ This link also contains an encrypted signature to authenticate the call.
 Please contact Xealth.

  Please contact Xealth for an updated URL that works for your environment.